"We support companies to embed human rights due diligence"

 The world is changing rapidly, creating new opportunities but also challenges for companies.
 Globalization, increased transparency of supply chains, digitalization, changing consumer and investor expectations, war for talents and other developments are impacting future business success.

 In 2011, the United Nations adopted the United Nations Guiding Principles on Business and Human Rights (UNGPs) to guide companies in this changing landscape.
 They have since become the internationally recognized framework providing a blueprint for concrete steps businesses should take to respect human rights (human rights due diligence).
-Many recent national action plans (NAPs) on business and human rights, regulatory developments such as the Swiss Counter-Proposal to the Responsible Business Initiative, the German Supply Chain Due Diligence Act (LkSG) or the UK Modern Slavery Act, international standards and initiatives (e.g. OECD Guidelines for Multinational Enterprises and UN Global Compact) are now referring to the UNGPs.
+Many national action plans (NAPs) on business and human rights, legal frameworks (e.g. EU Corporate Sustainability Due Diligence Directive (CSDDD), Swiss Counter-Proposal to the Responsible Business Initiative, German Supply Chain Due Diligence Act (LkSG), UK Modern Slavery Act), international standards and initiatives (e.g. OECD Guidelines for Multinational Enterprises and UN Global Compact) now refer to the UNGPs.

 The UNGPs apply to all companies, regardless of their size, industry or risk level.
 They encompass all international human rights and cover a company’s own operations, whole value chain and all business relationships.
 They do not expect companies to fully control and avoid every single one of their adverse impacts.
 Instead, they expect companies to prevent adverse human rights impacts wherever possible, and address and remediate the impacts that have occurred.